 Gilsonite’s price is lower than its refined bitumen due to its mineral content.
 For this reason, the most common use is to replace it with refined bitumen.

 Today, the simplest use of this material is to use it as a fuel for furnace in the form of lumps.
 In a more advanced stage, this material is used to increase the quality of refined bitumen, increase the quality of asphalt, create insulation in various industries, ink production, and so on.
 For example, the application of this material in the isogum production increases its positive properties, such as temperature resistance, low temperature flexibility, prevention of fractures, reduction of lubrication at high temperatures, and so on.

-Beyond this, Gilsonite is a very important raw material in the production of drilling mud.
+Beyond this, Gilsonite or natural bitumen is a very important raw material in the production of drilling mud.
 Drilling mud is a material that plays a key role in large drilling industries, including the oil industry, in drilling deep wells.
 This fluid is used to control wells, remove wells, and maintain well health and drilling.